MamaxeFinders/CarWash_IHM/README.md

 2. CS pin to GPIO14
 3. SCK pin to GPIO12

-The four LEDs indicating CAISSE module with be connected with #define GPIO 19, 18 ,5, 17 of the ESP32
+The four LEDs indicating CAISSE module with be connected with GPIO 19, 18 ,5, 17 of the ESP32

 ![MAX6675 thermocoupleto ESP32](https://github.com/MamaxeFinders/CarWash_IHM/blob/main/Pictures/system.png)